 Since the information shared within the SD61 GAFE platform exists outside of Canada (specifically in the US), consent is required from parents and students to create accounts and use the tool for educational purposes.
-In setting up the SD61 GAFE platform, the school district has created a Privacy Impact Assessment (PIA) which has been shared with both the BC Officer of the Privacy Commissioner (OIPC) and the BC Ministry of Education.
+In setting up the SD61 GAFE platform, the school district has created a Privacy Impact Assessment (PIA) which has been shared with the BC Officer of the Privacy Commissioner (OIPC).

 Who can access my information?
 Is Google going to sell my information?